nutsdb/nutsdb/docs/user_guides/data-structure.md

   <summary><b>ZCount</b></summary>
 Returns the number of elements in the sorted set specified by key in a bucket with a score between min and max and opts.

-Opts includes the following parameters:
+Opts include the following parameters:

 - Limit int // limit the max nodes to return
 - ExcludeStart bool // exclude start value, so it search in interval (start, end] or (start, end)